okyksl/CHEERS-challenge/index.md

 ### Dataset

-The primary data for the challenge is, in each provided `sentences_<split>.csv` file, the `sentence_text` column.
-This contains the text of analysed documents after they have been split into sentences.
+The primary data for the challenge is, in each provided `sentences_<split>_en.csv` file, the `sentence_text` column.
+This contains the text of analyzed documents after they have been split into sentences.
 Each sentence is classified, by data analysts, as relevant or irrelevant (0 or 1 in the `is_relevant` column).
-If a sentence is marked as relevant (i.e. `is_relevant` column is 1) the `sector_ids` column may contain a list of sector ids that this sentence belongs to.
+If a sentence is marked as relevant (i.e. `is_relevant` column is 1) the `sector_ids` column *may* contain a list of sector ids that this sentence belongs to.
 Otherwise, the `sector_ids` column is an empty list.
 The label columns (`is_relevant` and `sector_ids` columns) are provided only for the train and validation splits of the data.
 Each sentence is uniquely identified by its document id (`doc_id`) and sentence id (`sentence_id`) together.
 We also provide the text of the original documents before splitting them into sentences.
-Participant are free to use the train and validation documents for unsupervised/semi-supervised training.
-It is not allowed to use the test sentences or documents for any kind of training.
+Participant are free to use the train and validation documents for any type of training they want.
+However, it is not allowed to use the test sentences or documents for any kind of training.
 The train/validation/test sets’ are all in English in this round.
 More languages are coming in future rounds.
 The structure of the provided data is as follows.

     DFS_CHEERS_Challenge/
-      documents_train.csv
-      documents_val.csv
-      documents_test.csv
-      sentences_train.csv
-      sentences_val.csv
-      sentences_test.csv

-TBD details about how to obtain data
+      en/
+        documents_train_en.csv
+        documents_val_en.csv
+        documents_test_en.csv
+        sentences_train_en.csv
+        sentences_val_en.csv
+        sentences_test_en.csv

+We will upload our data to the challenge Github page and provide its link here.

 #### Columns of sentences*.csv
 - `doc_id`: The identifier of the sentence source document.
-- `sentence_id`: A unique identifier for each sentence.
+- `sentence_id`: Combined with the corresponding `doc_id`, together they form unique ids for the sentences.
+Note that values of this column alone are not unique across the dataset.
 - `sentence_text`: Text of the sentence.
 - `is_relevant`: Determines whether the sentence is relevant (1) or not (0).
-- `sector_ids`: A list of sector ids of that this sentence belongs to.
+- `sector_ids`: A list of sector ids that this sentence belongs to.
 If the sector is not specified, the list is empty.
 Note that a sentence maybe relevant (i.e. `is_relevant` equals 1) but have an empty `sector_ids` list.

 #### Columns of documents*.csv
 - `project_name`: We have six projects in this dataset.
 They are: IMMAP/DFS Syria, Bangladesh, Nigeria, Burkina Faso, RDC, and Colombia.
 - `country_code`: SYR for Syria, BGD for Bangladesh, NGA for Nigeria, BFA Burkina Faso, COD for RDC, and COL for Colombia.
 - `doc_id`: A unique identifier for each document.
-- `doc_text`: The textual contents of each document.
+- `doc_text`: The textual content documents.
-- `doc_url`: A url of each document.
+- `doc_url`: A url of source documents.

 ### Output and Evaluation

 #### What Participants are Predicting?
 For each sentence in the test split, the participants are asked to:
-1. Predict each sentence the `is_relevant` variable,
+1. Predict the `is_relevant` variable value,
-2. If a sentence has `is_relevant` equals to 1, predict its `sector_ids`.
+2. If `is_relevant` equals to 1, predict only one value from the possible `sector_ids` values.
+We ask participants to do that for the sake of simplicity.

 #### Submission File
-For each (`sentence_id`, `doc_id`) pair in the test set, you have to predict a 0/1 prediction for the `is_relevant` variable as well as a list of `sector_ids`.
+For each (`sentence_id`, `doc_id`) pair in the test set, you have to provide a 0/1 prediction for the `is_relevant` variable as well as only one label from possible `sector_ids`.
+For example, if the value of `sector_ids` of some sentence is `[1, 5]`, then participants can and should output `1` or `5`.
 The file should contain a header and have the following format:

-    doc_id, sentence_id, is_relevant, sector_ids
+    doc_id, sentence_id, is_relevant, sector_id
-    0, 0, 0, []
+    0, 0, 0, -1
-    0, 1, 1, [1, 3]
+    0, 1, 1,  1
-    0, 2, 0, [2, 4]
+    0, 2, 0, -1
-    1, 0, 1, [0, 1, 2, 3, 4]
+    1, 0, 1,  4
-    2, 0, 1, [4]
+    2, 0, 1,  2
-    2, 1, 1, []
+    2, 1, 1,  7
-    2, 2, 1, []
+    2, 2, 1, -1
-    2, 3, 1, [1]
+    2, 3, 1,  3
-    2, 4, 0, []
+    2, 4, 0, -1

+##### Constraints on the submission file:
+- If a sentence has `is_relevant` equals to `0`, then its `sector_id` must be `-1`.
+- If a sentence has `is_relevant` equals to `1`, then its `sector_id` must have a value other than `-1`.

 #### Evaluation Metrics
-Submissions are evaluated on [F1 Score](https://en.wikipedia.org/wiki/F-score#Definition) for the `is_relevant` variable, and on Accuracy or ([Hamming Score](https://link.springer.com/chapter/10.1007/978-3-540-24775-3_5)) for `sector_ids` variable.
+Submissions are evaluated on [F1 Score](https://en.wikipedia.org/wiki/F-score#Definition) for the `is_relevant` variable, and on Accuracy or [Hamming Score](https://link.springer.com/chapter/10.1007/978-3-540-24775-3_5) for the `sector_ids` variable.
+Finally, to be able to sort the submissions in the leaderboard, we combine these two scores by formulating a new score called `HumImpact` which stands for *Humanitarian Impact*. `HumImpact` is calculated as: `HumImpact = 0.5*F1_score + 0.5*Accuracy`.

+Please note the following about the way we calculate Hamming Score that are done for simplifying this challenge round.
+1. Hamming Score is only calculated for sentences with `is_relevant` *predicted* as `1`.
+2. Sentences with ground truth values of `[]` for the `sector_ids` variable, but the participant predicts other than `-1` will not be penalized.
+3. Because participants are asked to predict only one label from the possible labels for `sector_ids`, the submssions are always penalized for setneces with multiple labels.
+For example, if a sentence has a value for `sector_ids` of `[2, 4]` and the participant predicts `2` then the accuracy of this example will be `1/2`.

 #### Evaluation Script
 The submissions will be evaluated using this [script](https://github.com/the-deep/NLP-Challenge/blob/main/eval.py).